globallyunique/agile-requirements-framework/index.md

 Ordering the stories based on things like priority happens after the initial set of use cases is identified.
 That ordering is the beginning of work-management, e.g., put the user stories in priority order into a [work-management](#work-management) tool like Jira or use a story mapping tool instead.

 When you have the some or all of the use cases before starting implementation of a feature it's easy to create user stories from them.
 The first cut at user stories can be as simple as one story for the base flow and one for each alternative.
 The following picture shows the idea of such paths through the flows.
 My experience is that typically a flow gets broken into smaller user stories.
 There are not hard-and-fast rules.
 A story can be a path through a flow or multiple flows.
-How you create user stories largely depends on the effort to implement and how splitting or grouping helps with work management.
+How you create user stories largely depends on the effort to implement and how splitting or grouping helps with work-management.

 [^user-story-map-picture-reference]:  https://www.linkedin.com/pulse/flat-backlog-vs-user-story-map-namit-kumar-csm-csp/

-[^story-mapping-products]: see information from any of the story mapping products, e.g., [Easy Agile](https://www.easyagile.com/), or the work by the creator of [Story Mapping](https://jpattonassociates.com/story-mapping/)
+[^story-mapping-products]: See information from any of the story mapping products, e.g., [Easy Agile](https://www.easyagile.com/), or the work by the creator of [Story Mapping](https://jpattonassociates.com/story-mapping/)

 ![Use Case Schematic](./images/use-case-schematic-small.png)